Bank of Canada Interest Rate

 The Bank of Canada bases its monetary policy decisions on the growth of the Consumer Price Index (CPI), a measure compiled by Statistics Canada.
 The CPI tracks changes in the cost of a “basket” of goods and services commonly purchased by Canadians, offering a broad snapshot of consumer spending across the country.

 Through its policy tools, the Bank of Canada aims to keep inflation, measured by changes in the CPI, within an optimal range.
 Established in 1991, the inflation-control target is set at 1% to 3%, with a midpoint target of 2% as the preferred rate for annual inflation.
-This target range is reviewed periodically, with the latest review conducted in 2021.
+This target range is reviewed periodically (typically every 5 years), with the latest review conducted in 2021 and the next review coming up in 2026.

 The Bank of Canada assesses its benchmark interest rate eight times a year, considering both domestic and global economic conditions and potential risks.
 While the Bank operates independently of the government, it remains accountable to Parliament through the Minister of Finance.